 Has established a verified association with the telephone number used for the call.

-NOTE 1: The signing provider is asserting that their customer can “legitimately” use the telephone number that appears as the calling party (i.e., the Caller ID).
-The legitimacy of the telephone number(s) the originator of the call can use is subject to signer-specific policy, but could use mechanisms such as the following:
+NOTE 1: The signing service provider is asserting that their customer can “legitimately” use the teTN that appears as the calling party (i.e., the Caller ID).
+The legitimacy of the TN(s) the originator of the call can use is subject to signer-specific policy, but could use mechanisms such as the following:

 The TN was assigned to this customer by the signing service provider.